adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Ozma wore the Magic Belt; and, when she kissed Dorothy, the little girl and her kitten disappeared in a twinkling.

 Then Zeb harnessed Jim to the buggy, and took his seat.
 "I’m much obliged for all your kindness," said the boy, "and very grateful to you.
 I think this is the loveliest country in the world; but Jim and prefer to be at the ranch.
-Good-bye, eve-
+Good-bye, everybody!"

-rybody!"

 He rubbed his eyes.
 Jim was trotting along the well-known road, shaking his ears and whisking his tail.
 Just ahead of them were the gates of Hugson’s Ranch.

-\4.
-The Road To Oz
+# 4. The Road To Oz

-The Way to Butterfield
+## The Way to Butterfield

 "Please, miss," said the shaggy man, "can you tell me the road to Butterfield?"